eccs-reengineering/280ZX-Turbo-ECCS/README.md

 #### Fuel Cut Rev Limiter
-Lower it or raise it, fuel will cut for a couple seconds or until revs drop below a certain range when this value is hit.
+When this value is hit, fuel will cut for a couple seconds or until revs drop below a certain range.
 0x1F50(16bit) 1 value, default for 82-83 is 6500.

 # Details about the 1982/1983 ECCS hardware.